 This course provides the opportunity for students to apply the theory and concepts of HAC 283 Heating System Design & Installation.
 Students will practice safety procedures while using tools and materials to apply principles of operation and applications relevant to heating systems.
-Students will install, troubleshoot, maintain, and repair various heating system units.
-(Corequisite: HAC 284)
+Students will install, troubleshoot, maintain, and repair various heating systems.
+(Prerequisites: BTT 103, BTT 151, BTT 152; Corequisite: HAC 283)